-It usually takes most travelers a while to get into true relaxation mode when vacation time arrives, but at Ka’ana; there is no need not worry about if you will be able to relax and clear your mind.
+It usually takes most travelers a while to get into true relaxation mode when vacation time arrives, but if you book your stay at any of these luxury resorts – there is no need not worry about if you will be able to relax and clear your mind.

 Every day becomes an adventure, from deciding where you will lay out at the beautiful pool, or what type of relaxing massage you will get; to what you will eat for dinner?
 If luxury and relaxation are what you need, Belize is your one-stop shop.

 Whatever you decide to do with your day, one thing is certain: The staff at Ka’ana will make sure your every need is met, and it is impossible to go wrong with staying at Ka’ana.

 The beachfront Sandals Montego Bay may be among the most luxurious resorts in Jamaica.
 Perched above clear turquoise waters, Sandals South Coast offers 12 Tahiti‐style bungalows featuring breathtaking ocean views and exclusive amenities.

 If you are struggling to detox from social media, the tranquility soaking tub, outdoor shower, extended sun deck, and overwater hammock for two will surely make you forget about the outside world.
 Who wouldn’t want to digital detox at Sandals South Coast?

 You don’t even need to step outside to appreciate the Caribbean’s crystal-clear waters because these overwater bungalows offer see-through glass floors.

 You can experience the ocean from the comfort of your luxurious villa.
 Lit water ensures you can enjoy the sea anytime, day or night; which is just what the doctor ordered for a week of Digital Detox.